Comparing the rankings obtained from two biodiversity indices: the Fair Proportion Index and the Shapley Value: Preliminaries

-\citet{Hartmann_2012} states a correlation result for the Fair Proportion Index and the Shapley Value, but does not go into the details of the definition of the Shapley Value that he uses. \citet{Fuchs_2014} suggest that the modified Shapley Value was used in (\citet{Hartmann_2012}).
-We think, however, that \citet{Hartmann_2012} used yet another version of the Shapley Value, namely the original Shapley Value of the unrooted tree derived from the original tree by suppressing the root node.
-The reason why we think so is that, while \citet{Hartmann_2012} does not give a definition of phylogenetic diversity, he does state a definition of the Shapley Value, and the sum there ranges over all subsets containing a certain taxon, not only subsets of size at least 2.
-But he cannot be using the original Shapley Value for rooted trees, because otherwise his results would have led to equality of the Shapley Value and the Fair Proportion Index rather than only a strong correlation.
+\begin{remark} In \citep{Fuchs2015}, further results on the expectation of the Fair Proportion Index (and thus, on the original Shapley Value) and the modified Shapley Value and on their correlation are established for random phylogenetic trees under the Yule-Harding model and the uniform model. \end{remark}

-So this leads to yet another version of the Shapley Value, which we will call the {\em unrooted Shapley Value on rooted trees}, or {\em unrooted rooted Shapley Value} for short, and which we denote by $\widehat{SV}_{T^r}$.
+\citep{Hartmann2013} also states a correlation result for the Fair Proportion Index and the Shapley Value, but does not go into the details of the definition of the Shapley Value that he uses. \citep{Fuchs2015} suggest that the modified Shapley Value was used in \citep{Hartmann2013}.
+We think, however, that \citep{Hartmann2013} used yet another version of the Shapley Value, namely the original Shapley Value of the unrooted tree derived from the original tree by suppressing the root node.
+The reason why we think so is that, while \citep{Hartmann2013} does not give a definition of phylogenetic diversity, he does state a definition of the Shapley Value, and the sum there ranges over all subsets containing a certain taxon, not only subsets of size at least 2.
+But he cannot be using the original Shapley Value for rooted trees, because otherwise his results would have led to the equality of the Shapley Value and the Fair Proportion Index rather than only a strong correlation.
+This reasoning is also supported by \citep[p.
+142]{Book_Steel} and leads to yet another version of the Shapley Value, which we will call the {\em unrooted Shapley Value on rooted trees}, or {\em unrooted rooted Shapley Value} for short, and which we denote by $\widehat{SV}_{T^r}$.